OnScale/opencost/README.md

 # OnScale OpenCost Fork

-This branch provides the changes to the `develop` branch which are onscale specific.
+This branch provides the changes to the `onscale` branch which are [OnScale](http://www.onscale.com) specific.

+# Statement of Work

+The maintainer of this repo, [ryanpeach](https://github.com/ryanpeach) firmly believes that cost monitoring should be free.
+Cost monitoring should not cost money, because to pay to save money or to calculate spend is a conflict of interests.

+No GUI code will be supported, instead focusing on grafana and other prometheus stack tools to provide the UI and monitoring framework.

+# Contribution

 **We need to ensure the `develop` branch can sync upstream and downstream with [opencost/opencost](https://github.com/opencost/opencost)**